The Saudi Arabian author Raja Alem was born in Mecca and now lives in Paris.

 With her sister, the artist Shadia Alem, she established and sponsored a Cultural Club & Recreation Center for the girls of Mecca, which was a pioneering step in enriching women’s knowledge and giving them space to exist creatively.
 She is a member of English PEN International, a member of the Board of Trustees of Al-Mansouria Foundation for Culture and Creativity, Paris, a member of the House of Photographers, Jeddah, and a member of Al-Yamama news foundation.
 Raja and Shadia Alem represented the Kingdom of Saudi Arabia for its debut participation at la Biennale di Venezia 2011.

 In 2011, her novel The Dove’s Necklace was awarded the prestigious International Prize for Arabic Fiction.
-Her new novel Sarab has been published in German and is forthcoming in English.
+Her most recent novel Sarab has been published in German and in English.